-PM 100.
-Advanced Work in Physical Metallurgy.
-The staff in physical metallurgy will arrange special courses or problems to meet the needs of fifth-year students or qualified undergraduate students.

-PM 102.
+- PM 102.
 Pyrometry.
 9 units (1-6-2); third term.
 Prerequisite: Ph 2 abc.
 Study of the principles of thermometry and the theory underlying instruments that are used to measure temperatures.
 Experiments will be conducted with a variety of such instruments to illustrate their applications and limitations.
-Instructor: Staff.

-PM 103 ab.
+Instructor: Staff. - PM 103 ab.
 Physical Metallurgy Laboratory.
 9 units (0-9-0); first term.
 6 units (0-6-0); second term.
 Prerequisite: PM 11.
 Experimental studies concerned with the structures and properties of metals and alloys associated with heat treatment and recrystallization phenomena.
 Studies of hardenability characteristics of steel with respect to prediction by thermodynamic considerations.
 The determination of grain size of metals and alloys in relation to properties.
-Instructor: Clark.

-PM 104.
+Instructor: Clark. - PM 104.
 Photography.
-9 units (1-6-2). first term.
+9 units (1-6-2); first term.
 Prerequisite: Ph 2 abc.
 Study and synthesis of optical systems in the use of photographic methods in research.
 Experiments will be conducted with various systems to illustrate the effectiveness of photographic methods as research tools.
-Instructors: Staff.

-PM 105.
+Instructor: Staff. - PM 105.
 Mechanical Behavior of Metals.
 6 units (2-0-4); first term.
 Prerequisites: AM 9 abc, PM 5 abc.
 A study of the various types of behavior of metals under applied load which are of significance for engineering applications.
 Properties under simple tension and compression loading, hysteresis and damping capacity, the influence of temperature, behavior under rapidly applied and impact loads, fatigue, mechanical wear, behavior under combined stress, and selection of working stresses.
-Instructor: Wood.

-PM 112 ab.
+Text: Strength and Resistance of Metals, Lessells.
+Instructor: Wood. - PM 112 ab.
 Advanced Physical Metallurgy.
 9 units (3-0-6); second and third terms.
-Prerequisites: PM 5 ab or PM 120, PM 115 a.
+Prerequisites: PM 115, PM 120.
 Ternary phase diagrams; order-disorder transformations; solid state diffusion; semiconductors and semiconductor devices; theory of gas-metal reactions; advanced consideration of magnetic properties; effects of radiation on materials.
 Instructor: Buffington.